 Religious Studies with Language: Indo-Tibetan Buddhism MA

-As the classical language of South Asia, Sanskrit is the lingua franca of Buddhist and Hindu religious traditions throughout Asia.
-The Sanskrit language option provides students with a knowledge of Sanskrit grammar and vocabulary, as well as initial reading knowledge, providing access to the world of Buddhist and Hindu texts.
+Sanskrit is a classical language of South Asia, that is foundational to Buddhist, Jain, and Hindu religious traditions.
+The formative works of yoga and tantra were also composed in Sanskrit.
+The Sanskrit language option provides students with a knowledge of Sanskrit grammar and vocabulary, as well as initial reading skills, providing access to the remarkable textual archive of South Asia.

 Tibetan Language Teacher Training Program

 Each year, a top student is chosen from the third-year Tibetan language students to help a faculty member teach Tibetan I and II.
 The student must be concurrently enrolled in Tibetan V and VI.

 Students who have excelled in two semesters of Tibetan may apply for a research assistant position with the Tsadra Foundation Research Center in Boulder.
 If applicants also have studied Sanskrit, that is a plus, but not required.
 Students who have completed at least four Tibetan courses are eligible to apply to the Nalanda Translation Committee Apprenticeship program, which provides funding for a year (or more) for further Tibetan language training with the translation committee after they complete their degree.

 The degree program concludes with an oral comprehensive exam as well as a master’s paper or project, which can include a translation of Sanskrit or Tibetan.